-Freight to Cocos (Keeling) Islands may be sent by air or sea.
+Freight to the Cocos (Keeling) Islands may be sent by air or sea.
+Air freighter services depart from Perth, every fortnight.
 Sea freight is from Fremantle, Western Australia every four to six weeks.
-Contact:

 Cars are available to hire for travel on West Island, bookings in advance are advised.
 Pickup and delivery can be arranged from the airport.